-In house application development shall comply with the standards and working practices
+In house application development shall comply with the standards and working practices detailed in the relevant Trust IT guidelines.

 Changes to IT systems shall be documented and assessed for their impact upon other systems prior to the change taking place.